 Welcome to the Eco-Chemistry lab page!

-In laboratory experiments, there is a high degree of variable control, but results from laboratory experiments can not always be extrapolated to better understand the environment.
-In order to understand what is happening in the environment, we must embrace environmental heterogeneity and utilize sophisticated statistical models that are capable of teasing apart variable interactions.
-I often use machine learning tools to understand complex environmental problems.
-For example, I am currently pursuing projects centered on the chemical compounds driving endocrine disruption in surface waters, how climate change affects the geochemical cycling of trace elements, understanding how landscape features drive increases in stream temperature.
+In laboratory experiments, there is a high degree of variable control, but results from laboratory experiments can not always be extrapolated to understand the environment.
+To understand what is happening in the environment, we must embrace environmental heterogeneity and utilize sophisticated computational tools that are capable of teasing apart variable interactions.

 I am always looking for talented and enthusiastic students.
 If you are interested in broad scale environmental problems, please send me an email with a brief description of yourself and a CV.